-- passport must be valid, with no less than 6 months remaining until the expiry date - passport must have at least 1 blank pages for entry and exit stamps
+Passport must be valid, with no less than 6 months remaining until the expiry date exit stamps

+Passport must have at least 1 blank page for entry and

-Visitors with an extended validity on a machinereadable passport are not allowed to enter or exit South Africa.
+Visitors with an extended validity on a machine readable passport are not allowed to enter or exit South Africa.

-Government regulations prohibit airlines from boarding travelers without the required blank visa pages, even if you hold a valid ticket and a valid passport.
+Government regulations prohibit airlines from boarding travellers without the required blank visa pages, even if you hold a valid ticket and a valid passport.
 That requirement for a blank page does not include the page reserved for Observations, Amendments or Endorsements.
 This rule is not applicable to nationals of South Africa.